 Another criteria to consider is its potential to generate good cash flow.
 This entails contemplating its return on investment (ROI), whether or not you can afford it, and whether or not it needs repairs.
 If you find out that you’re more likely to be at a loss with a given investment, then you should set your sights elsewhere.

+You must remember that the importance of real estate market analysis is enormous before investing in any property.
 A property management company can help you conduct a real estate market analysis to know whether or not a prospective investment is worth it.
 They’ll look into multiple factors, such as the crime rate, population, employment, and more.

 #3 Buy an investment property